 The Research Manager submitted the end of year report, along with a revised budget, to the Big Lottery Fund in July.
 The project was given NHS ethics approval in June.

-Manchester Metropolitan University held a focus group for family members of people who use AAC on 8 July.
+Manchester Metropolitan University held a focus group for family members of AAC users on 8 July.
 This generated a lot of ideas and questions that will help the researchers to develop the online AAC Evidence Base.
-The University plans to hold further focus groups in the course of this year with people who use AAC, families and practitioners.
+The University plans to hold further focus groups in the course of this year with AAC users, families and practitioners.
 An initial prototype will be demonstrated at the Communication Matters Conference in September when there will be opportunities for feedback and discussion.

 The researchers at the University of Sheffield are making contact with specialist AAC centres to find out what data are available that could be used in the research into evidence of need.